Hailey Baldwin Won't Become a Mom Any Time Soon

 As for managing the added layer of fame as the new Mrs. Bieber these days, she takes a break from logging on.

-"I spend increasingly less time on social media," she told Vogue Arabia.
-"This has helped me balance everything that comes with this life."
+"I try my absolute best to be removed from [the spotlight].
+And I spend increasingly less time on social media," she told Vogue Arabia.
+"This has really helped me balance everything that comes with this life."